Flurdeh/Youtube-Resources/README.md

 -   [Stocksy](https://www.stocksy.com/)  - Photos & Videos.
 -   [Graphic River](https://graphicriver.net/)  - Graphic Assets
 # Communities
-- [Newtubers](https://www.reddit.com/r/newtubers) - A community for small content creators.
-Has a subreddit and Discord channel to talk with likeminded creators.
 - [Youtube Subreddit](https://www.reddit.com/r/youtube/) - Another YouTube subreddit.
 Not just meant for creators, more related to YouTube as a website.